 For specifics, check your vehicle’s manual, which may include recommended service times.

-An alignment can also help cut down on the wear and tear of your tires.
-Speaking of which …
+An alignment can also help cut down on the wear and tear of your tires, which we’ll talk about next.

 3. Inspect (or Replace) Your Tires

 Make sure your vehicle has quality tires that are properly inflated.
-Not only is it a safety issue, but tires with the correct air pressure can increase your fuel economy, according to the U.S. Department of Energy.
+Not only is not having the correct tire pressure a safety issue, but properly inflated tires can improve your gas mileage up to 3%, according to the U.S. Department of Energy.

 You should also inspect the tread on your tires regularly.